fvanheer/RFM-Model/README.md

 ## Acknowledgments

-* Found inspiration from multiple fellow Data Scientists in the open source community
+* Found inspiration from multiple fellow Data Scientists in the open source community.
-* But I would like to specifically highlight this post [How to segment customer with RFM analysis](https://joaocorreia.io/blog/rfm-analysis-increase-sales-by-segmenting-your-customers.html)
+* But I would like to specifically highlight this post [How to segment customers with RFM analysis](https://joaocorreia.io/blog/rfm-analysis-increase-sales-by-segmenting-your-customers.html)